Primary brain cancer

 How is brain cancer treated?

 Treatment for cancer that starts in the brain is based on the type and location of the cancer and other things, such as your overall health.
-Often the main treatment is surgery to remove the tumor.
-Other treatment options may include radiation therapy, chemotherapy, and immunotherapy.
+Treatment options may include:

 How can you care for yourself when you have a malignant brain tumor (primary)?